fastdatascience/drug_named_entity_recognition/README.md

 find_drugs("i bought some prednisone".split(" "), is_ignore_case=True)
 ```

-# Compatibility with other natural language processing libraries
+# 🤝Compatibility with other natural language processing libraries

 The Drug Named Entity Recognition library is independent of other NLP tools and has no dependencies.
 You don't need any advanced system requirements and the tool is lightweight.
 However, it combines well with other libraries  such as [spaCy](https://spacy.io) or the [Natural Language Toolkit (NLTK)](https://www.nltk.org/api/nltk.tokenize.html).